Skip to Content

 Don’t want to pack a lot of gear?
 Try an oTENTik!

-In addition to basic tent and RV sites that you are likely familiar with, Parks Canada provides a few unique Cape Breton camping options that I want to mention.
+In addition to basic tent and RV sites that you are likely familiar with, Parks Canada provides a unique Cape Breton camping option that I want to mention.
+We talked to many families taking advantage of the o’TENTiks, and all of them were super happy with their accommodations.

 Ingonish Beach Campground: Great Beach for Kids!